mybatis/mybatis-dynamic-sql/src/site/markdown/docs/howItWorks.md

 The parameter object has a property called `sql`.
 That SQL string will be prepared as a JDBC prepared statement in MyBatis.
 The SQL string also references a property called `id`.
 That property - from the same parameter object - will be used as the value of the prepared statement parameter.

+So the main idea is this - this library builds a version of the `Parameter` class shown above.
+The class includes the full SQL statement to execute, formatted for MyBatis, and any parameters referenced by the statement.
+There are different versions of these classes for the different types of SQL statements.
+But in every case, the class is designed to be the one single parameter for a MyBatis mapper method.

 ## What About SQL Injection?